Ayodeji4074-cloud/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Second part of studies about pointers, arrays and strings
+Pointers, arrays and strings part2